fvwmorg/fvwmorg.github.io/Wiki/Config/FunctionSynchronisation/index.md

 ---
-layout : wiki
+layout: wiki
-title : FunctionsSynchronisation
+title: FunctionsSynchronisation
-type : function
+type: function
-weight : 800
+weight: 800
-description : |
+description: |
   This page describes how to ensure functions finish a command before running the next.